Ellarono/Wk1-Code-Challenge/README.md

 - Ensure all input values are positive numbers.
 - The calculations are based on predefined tax rates, NHIF rate, and NSSF rate as constants in the `index.js` file.

-### License

-This project is open-source and available under the MIT License.